Companion Animals: Law and Policy (446)

 generally offered every other year

-This skill-building seminar provides an intensive examination of cutting edge companion animal legal and policy issues in the American judicial and legislative arenas.
-The United States has witnessed a surge in the population of companion animals over the past thirty years.
-The law, however, addressing this realm has not kept stride.
-Consequently, companion animal policies are an emerging battleground across the United States with significant opportunities for animal lawyers.
-This course introduces students to these issues and opportunities.
-Students will get a brief overview of companion animal legal traditions and in-depth instruction focusing on current dynamics in the developing field of companion animal law.
-Regardless of perspective, this course will challenge students to think critically about the issues.
+This seminar provides an intensive examination of cutting edge companion animal legal and policy issues in the American judicial and legislative arenas.
+The United States has witnessed a surge in the population of companion animals over the past thirty years and yet the law has not always kept stride with the increasing complexity of the field, This course introduces students to these evolving issues (such as breed specific legislation, pet trusts, anti-cruelty laws, etc) and explores the challenges and opportunities available to advocates interested in companion animal issues.